Krystal-G/Car-Bid-MiniPr/README.md

 # Corporate Ride Bookings App

-This is a web application for booking corporate rides, built using the MERN stack.
+This is a web application for booking corporate rides, built using the MERN stack.Visit the site [here]([https://www.example.com](https://delightful-cat-4db293.netlify.app/)

 ## Screenshots